lkodinsson/MARS/Core/Characters/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

 While wielding a weapon that can deal slashing damage, instead of using deflection to defend against an incoming attack, use your combat skill adding your armour rating as a bonus.
 If using a weapon that has the parry feature, if it has parry r6 or less, add +1 to this roll.
 Otherwise, add +2.
-If the incoming attack grazes against your combat roll, it is considered a failure instead.
+If the incoming attack grazes against your combat roll, it is considered a failure to hit instead.

 ## Heavy Strike